 Here is a map from the CDC (Centre for Disease Control) showing Southern Africa and the malarial regions.

-You will see that the only areas of South Africa where you need to take anti-malarial medication are in the Kruger and the far north of Kwa-Zulu Natal.
-You do also need to take it in the northern part of Namibia, northern Botswana and ALL the other safari destinations (eg Victoria Falls, Zimbabwe, Zambia, East and Central Africa as well as Malawi and Mozambique).
+You will see that the only areas of South Africa where you need to take anti-malarial medication are in the Kruger and possibly, in the far north of Kwa-Zulu Natal.
+You also need to take it in the northern part of Namibia, northern Botswana and ALL the other safari destinations (eg Victoria Falls, Zimbabwe, Zambia, East and Central Africa as well as Malawi and Mozambique).

-Adjacent to these, malaria areas in South Africa are low risk malaria areas where you do not need to take malaria pills but you should avoid getting bitten.
+Scared about critters and other phobias on your African safari?
+Tips on what you can & can’t avoid on an African Safari.
+Get out Free Guide hereAdjacent to these, malaria areas in South Africa are low risk malaria areas where you do not need to take malaria pills but you should avoid getting bitten.
 This would include the safari areas of KwaZulu Natal for example.
 (This information was correct at time of publication but should always be checked by visiting a Travel Clinic of Medical Doctor prior to travel.)

 However with sensible precautions, malaria is not a serious concern for your safari.
 See why below…